 How to Add Storage to a Console Table

-A console table with storage is a great plus because the items you store are out of site but also easily accessible.
-Use baskets, galvanized buckets or white boxes for sleek and simple storage ideas.
+A console table with storage is a great plus because the items you store are out of sight but also easily accessible.
+Use baskets galvanized buckets or white boxes for sleek and simple storage ideas.

 What to Put on the Bottom Shelf of an Entry Table

-Use the same guidelines with having slighly taller/skinnier objects on one side and wider/shorter pieces on the other side.
+Use the same guidelines with having slightly taller/skinnier objects on one side and wider/shorter pieces on the other side.
 If you use the same concept on the top of the console table, make sure your tall items are not on the same side to make it more interesting.

 How to Decorate a Console Table Behind a Sofa

 Decorating a console table behind a sofa (or sofa table) is easy.
 The only main difference is you have no anchor as of course there is no wall to hang a mirror or picture.
 Often, it works well to go with symmetrical decor, as we mentioned earlier in the post, since there is no anchor.
 You can decorate with lamps on each side which provides additional lighting if there’s not enough natural light.